RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-subscriptions.md

 - you can copy-and-paste the contents of the JSON file into the `POST /subscriptions` operation in the [Swagger UI](https://api-beta1.redislabs.com/beta1/swagger-ui.html).
 For details, see "[Using API with the Swagger User Interface]({{< relref  "/rv/api/how-to/using-curl#swagger-user-interface" >}})"

 {{% note %}}
 The Swagger UI generates default JSON examples for `POST` and `PUT` operations.
-These default examples should not be relied on as-is and should be modified and verified based on your specific needs and account settings.
+You can reference these examples and modify them to fit your specific needs and account settings.
+The examples will fail if used as-is.
 {{% /note %}}